lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/importer/medtroniccrawler/help.md

 Overview
 -----
 The MedtronicCrawlerImporter is an importer plugin which crawls the Metronic CareLink Page.
-You will need to have an CareLink account in order to access the data.
+You will need to have a CareLink account in order to access the data.

 Data
 -----